Higher order Kirillov-Reshetikhin modules, Imaginary modules and Monoidal Categorification for $U_q(A_n^{(1)})$: Inflation and Monoidal Categorification

 \section{Inflation and Monoidal Categorification}

-Throughout this section we work with a triple of positive integers $(i,\bar i, n)$ which are related by requiring We study the relationship between higher order Kirillov--Reshetikhin modules for $\hat{\bu}_{\bar i}$ and $\hat\bu_n$.
+Throughout this section we work with a triple of positive integers $(i,\bar i, n)$ which are related by requiring Equivalently if we fix $n$ then $i$ can vary over all divisors of $n+1$ and $\bar i$ is defined by the preceding equation.
+We study the relationship between higher order Kirillov--Reshetikhin modules for $\hat{\bu}_{\bar i}$ and $\hat\bu_n$.
 We also study connections of our theory with the work of \cite{HL10, HL13} on monoidal categorification of cluster algebras.